Techabilly/Luftmach/README.md

 - Curvature controls for both horizontal and vertical fuselage tapers.
 - Fuselage tapers now form smooth curves rather than abrupt angles.
 - Adjustable tail height relative to the nose using the new "Tail Height" control.
+- Optional nose section that tapers in the opposite direction of the main fuselage.